COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 One of the first QC steps is determining which cell barcodes correspond to "high-confidence" sequenced cells.
 It is common in droplet-based protocols{cite}`raw:Macosko2015` that certain barcodes are associated with ambient {term}`RNA` instead of the {term}`RNA` of a captured cell.
 This happens when droplets fail to capture a cell.
 These empty droplets still tend to produce sequenced reads, though the characteristics of these reads look markedly different from those associated with barcodes corresponding to properly captured cells.
 Many approaches exist to assess whether a barcode likely corresponds to an empty droplet or not.
 One simple method is to examine the cumulative frequency plot of the barcodes, in which barcodes are sorted in descending order of the number of distinct UMIs with which they are associated.
 This plot often contains a "knee" that can be identified as a likely point of discrimination between properly captured cells and empty droplets{cite}`Smith2017,He2022`.
 While this "knee" method is intuitive and can often estimate a reasonable threshold, it has several drawbacks.
 For example, not all cumulative histograms display an obvious knee, and it is notoriously difficult to design algorithms that can robustly and automatically detect such knees.
 Finally, the total UMI count associated with a barcode may not, alone, be the best signal to determine if the barcode was associated with an empty or damaged cell.

 This led to the development of several tools specifically designed to detect empty or damaged droplets, or cells generally deemed to be of "low quality" {cite}`Lun2019,Heiser2021,Hippen2021,Muskovic2021,Alvarez2020,raw:Young2020`.
-These tools incorporate a variety of different measures of cell quality, including the frequencies of distinct UMIs, the number of detected genes, and the fraction of mitochondrial {term}`RNA`, and typically work by applying a statistical model to these features to classify high-quality cells from putative empty droplets or damaged cells.
+These tools incorporate a variety of different measures of cell quality, including the frequencies of distinct UMIs, the number of detected genes, and the fraction of mitochondrial {term}`RNA`, and typically work by applying a statistical model to these features to classify high-confidence cells from putative empty droplets or damaged cells.
 This means that cells can typically be scored, and a final filtering can be selected based on an estimated posterior probability that cells are not empty or compromised.
 While these models generally work well for single-cell {term}`RNA`-seq data, one may have to apply several additional filters or heuristics to obtain robust filtering in single-nucleus {term}`RNA`-seq data{cite}`Kaminow2021,He2022`, like those exposed in the [`emptyDropsCellRanger`](https://github.com/MarioniLab/DropletUtils/blob/master/R/emptyDropsCellRanger.R) function of `DropletUtils`{cite}`Lun2019`.

 ### Doublet detection

-In addition to determining which cell barcodes correspond to empty droplets or damaged cells, one may also wish to identify those cell barcodes that correspond to doublets or multiplets.
+In addition to determining which cell barcodes correspond to empty droplets or damaged cells, one may also wish to identify those cell barcodes that correspond to doublets or multiplets, as discussed in the {ref}`quality-control` section.
 When a given droplet captures two (doublets) or more (multiplets) cells, this can result in a skewed distribution for these cell barcodes in terms of quantities like the number of reads and UMIs they represent, as well as gene expression profiles they display.
 Many tools have also been developed to predict the doublet status of cell barcodes{cite}`DePasquale2019,McGinnis2019,Wolock2019,Bais2019,Bernstein2020`.
 Once detected, cells determined to likely be doublets and multiplets can be removed or otherwise adjusted for in the subsequent analysis.

 (raw-proc:output-representation)=